kaiyoux/p_cmd_runr/README.md

 jump_cmd = ssh
 node = 88.88.88.88
-username = iT'sm3
+username = iTsm3
-password = my5ecr3tCu8passw
-log_file = tmp/EMM.txt  # note: log file will be placed in tmp folder
-cmd_file = linux_commands_2.txt
+password = my5ecr3t#Cu8#passw  # yes, you may use '#' characters as part of your password log_file = tmp/EMM.txt  # note: log file will be placed in tmp folder, if tmp/ exists cmd_file = linux_commands_2.txt
 cmd_timeout = 1
 end
 ```

 ```
 # The below configuration will ssh to 4 nodes: cube5, cube6, 3.3.3.3, cube1.
-Note that they must all use the same login credentials.
+Note that they must all accept the same login username and password credentials.
-# It will run the commands in linux2_commands.txt on all 4 cube nodes and save the output locally in text files named after each node with a date and timestamp.
+# It will run the commands in linux2_commands on all 4 nodes and save the output locally in text files named after each node with a date and timestamp.

 nodes = cube5, cube6, 3.3.3.3, cube1

-cmd_files = linux2_commands.txt
+cmd_files = linux2_commands

 jump_cmd = ssh
-username = iT'sm3
+username = iTsm3
 password = my5ecr3tCu8passw
 #delay = 0
 #cmd_timeout = 1